While wealthy Mexicans swamped by quake aid, poor feel abandoned

 MEXICO CITY (Reuters) - Relief supplies and volunteers are piling up at rescue sites in upscale districts of Mexico City following Tuesday’s deadly earthquake in a show of solidarity that has contrasted with the government’s struggle to get aid to people most in need.

-In the wealthy neighbourhoods of Roma and Condesa in the centre of Mexico City, volunteers by the hundreds stand ready to help dig for survivors who may be trapped beneath the rubble.
+In the wealthy neighborhoods of Roma and Condesa in the center of Mexico City, volunteers by the hundreds stand ready to help dig for survivors who may be trapped beneath the rubble.
 In recent days, however, they have largely remained idle.

 Others have brought food and water, eager to tend to rescue workers or the thousands of people made homeless by the quake.
 Yet they have struggled to find takers because so much sustenance is on offer.